danburonline/neuromorphovis-service/README.md

 ## How to Work with the API

 When you start the Docker container a FastAPI web server will boot up and be available under `http://localhost:8000`.
-You'll find Hoppscotch API requests inside the [`docs`](/docs/api-specs.json) directory as a JSON that you can import into the [Hoppscotch](https://hoppscotch.io) app.
+You'll find Hoppscotch API requests inside the [`docs`](/docs/api/api-specs.json) directory as a JSON that you can import into the [Hoppscotch](https://hoppscotch.io) app.
 This will allow you to interact with the API and run the CLI scripts from the web interface.

+There are also [example morphology files](/docs/example/example-file.swc) that you can try out with the API.